department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/uat/conversation-guide.md

 **Task goal: Make sure the participant can easily UPDATE their mailing address.**

 - Now we'll pretend you're reviewing your mailing address and your zip code is incorrect like the alert says, so you need to make a change to your zip code.
 - First of all, could you select the question with the dotted line to view more about what to do if your address is correct?
+Ok, you can go ahead and close that.
-- Go ahead and select edit.
+- Now you can go ahead and select edit.
-- Then make a small change to your zip code
+- Then make a small change to your zip code.
 - Then select Update.

 #### UAT